Vonage/vonage-video-js-api-network-test/README.md

     * `'logging'` -- The test could not connect to the Vonage Video API logging server.
 The OpenTok.js library periodically logs data (such as video and audio quality) to this server.
-The client can still connect to an Vonage Video API session, however TokBox will not collect data that may help you debug issues with the session, using tools like [Vonage Video API Inspector](https://tools.vonage.com/video/inspector/).
+The client can still connect to a Vonage Video API session, however Vonage will not collect data that may help you debug issues with the session, using tools like [Vonage Video API Inspector](https://tools.vonage.com/video/inspector/).